comp3053/Dijkstra/README.md

-# COMP3053 - [Your Group Name Here]
+# COMP3053 - Dijkstra
-This is the code and documentations of **[your group name here]**, COMP3053, Software Development Workshop III, BNU-HKBU United International College.
+This is the code and documentations of **Dijkstra**, COMP3053, Software Development Workshop III, BNU-HKBU United International College.

 ## Message from the Course Team
 **Please absolute keep your work SECRET before the course ends!**